Embracing the Interests and Passions of Autistic Individuals, No Matter What They Are

 There are times when an interest has to be put aside to do a less preferred task such as household chores or homework.
 The situation or context may not be appropriate either like the workplace or at a concert.
 My daughter loved to bring her Playmobil characters with her to high school which was fine, but she had to keep them in her pocket or backpack as they were too distracting during classes.
 My son loves to travel everywhere with a car from Disney’s Cars or a Thomas the Tank Engine.
 He has to leave them in his coat or backpack at his workplace in order to get his work tasks done.
 My adult children know there will be a time and place to access their favorite things, but not every situation is appropriate to do so and they’ve learned that over time.
 They know they will have access to them at a later time.

 Every person is unique and has their own interests.
-In caring and supportive roles to a person with autism, it is our job to help create a path that leads to a meaningful, rich life and support the things that provide happiness.
+In caring and supportive roles to an autistic person, it is our job to help create a path that leads to a meaningful, rich life and support the things that provide happiness.

 Editorial Policy: Autism Awareness Centre believes that education is the key to success in assisting individuals who have autism and related disorders.
 Autism Awareness Centre’s mission is to ensure our extensive autism resource selection features the newest titles available in North America.
 Note that the information contained on this web site should not be used as a substitute for medical care and advice.